Haozh20/Hamiltonian-Shadow-Repo/README.md

-# Hamiltonian Shadow numerical simulations
+# Hamiltonian shadow numerical simulations

-We present the source code for nemerical simulations supporting `Fig.2`, `Fig.3`, `Fig.4` in main context, and `Fig.A1`, ..., in Appendix.
+We present the source codes for all nemerical simulations in our [paper](https://arxiv.org/).

-## Experiment 1.
-Unbiasedness of Hamiltonian shadow
+## Unbiasedness of Hamiltonian shadow

+This experiment corresponds to `Fig2` in our main context.

-## Experiment 2.
-Variance analysis
+## Variance analysis

-## Experiment 3.
-Rydberg atom system performance with limited time window
+## Rydberg atom system performance with limited time window

 ## Supplementary experiments

 ### (1) Frame potential analysis

 ### (2) Single qubit analysis

+### (3) Hadamard version of Hamiltonian shadow